aepryus/Acheron/README.md

 * Extensions: UIColor
 * Lines: 91

 RGB is a set of tools that make it easy to get tints, shades and tones of a color or blend any two colors.
-It includes the RGB class which converts color into a vector allowing for mathematical manipulations of color.
-It then includes an extension of UIColor that enables these manipulations to be made directly to UIColor itself.
+It includes the RGB class which converts color into a vector which can be manipulated mathematically.
+It also includes an extension of UIColor that enables these manipulations to be made directly to UIColor itself.

 Usage:
 ```